In This Article

 Several archeological and DNA evidence shows that the ancient cats reproduced massively.
 The random reproduction technique gave way for their descendants to disperse across different continents and regions.

-A 2007 study of feline mitochondrial DNA and microsatellites from many different regions showed five genetic lineages of the wildcat population.
-Approximately 1000 cats from Africa, Azerbaijan, Kazakhstan, Mongolia, and the Middle East, were included in the study.
+A 2007 study of feline mitochondrial DNA showed five genetic lineages of the wildcat population.
+Included in the study were approximately 1000 cats from:

 These lineages included: